 They also serve who only stand and wait.’

-‘On the Morning of Christ’s Nativity’.
 This ode, written in December 1629 when Milton was still in his early twenties, is about – well, the title says it all, really.
 This is a poem about Christmas Day itself, celebrating the arrival of Christ.
-Click on the link above to read the full poem, but here are the opening stanzas:
+Follow the link above to read the full poem, but here are the opening stanzas:

 This is the month, and this the happy morn,

 Of wedded Maid, and Virgin Mother born,

 Our great redemption from above did bring…

 One of the most beautiful poems about the loss of a wife, although not everyone is a fan (Samuel Johnson was famously sniffy over this sonnet).
 The subject is thought to have been Milton’s second wife, Katherine Woodcock, who died in 1658 after giving birth to their daughter (who also sadly died).